mafintosh/debug-stream/README.md

   .resume()
 ```

-Running the above program with `DEBUG=*` will use the [debug module](https://github.com/visionmedia/debug) on every line
+Running the above program with `DEBUG=*` will use the [debug module](https://github.com/visionmedia/debug) on every buffer/object
 in the stream.
-If the stream is an object stream it will run debug on every object in the stream.

 You can add an optional format string as well